-Authorities in Myanmar have arrested five men and charged them with causing “fear or alarm to the public” after they published a calendar referring to the country’s persecuted Muslim Rohingyas as an official ethnic minority, a police chief said Wednesday.
+Authorities in Myanmar have arrested five men and charged them with causing “fear or alarm to the public” after they published a calendar referring to the country’s persecuted Muslim Rohingya as an official ethnic minority, a police chief said Wednesday.

-Kyaw Kyaw—the owner of the Kyaw Printing House in the commercial capital Yangon—and four colleagues had been detained over the weekend and paid a fine of 1 million kyat (U.S. $770) each after pleading guilty to publishing materials that could damage national security, under Myanmar’s 2014 Printing and Publishing Law.
+Kyaw Kyaw—the owner of the Kyaw Printing House in the commercial capital Yangon—and four colleagues had been detained over the weekend and paid a fine of 1 million kyats (U.S. $770) each after pleading guilty to publishing materials that could damage national security, under Myanmar’s 2014 Printing and Publishing Law.

 However, authorities rearrested them late on Tuesday and threw them in Yangon’s notorious Insein Prison, where they await trial on violating Article 505(b) of Burma’s Penal Code, Khin Maung Lat, police chief of the city’s Pazundaung township, told RFA’s Myanmar Service.

 The five men face up to two years in prison if convicted under the clause, which forbids causing, or intending to cause, “fear or alarm to the public” or encouraging offenses against the state.
 Their trial date is set for Dec.
 1.

 According to Khin Maung Lat, police are seeking a sixth man from western Myanmar’s Rakhine state—home to the most of the country’s roughly 1.1 million Rohingya—who had allegedly placed an order for the 2016 calendars.